Skip to main content

 Proof.

-The subtraction formula can be established using the Even and Odd Properties (Definition 1.5.22).
+The subtraction formula for tangent can be established using the Even and Odd Properties (Definition 1.5.22).

 Example 3.2.8.